 Outside boxing, your strength is unmatched compared to the average person.
-At 6th level, you can double your proficiency bonus to Strength (Athletics) checks.
+At 6th level, you can add double your proficiency bonus to Strength (Athletics) checks.

 Many bouts with towering opponents have made your mind impregnable.
 At 7th level, you are immune to being intimidated.

 Boxing is fighting tooth and nail to come out on top.
 At 7th level, your unarmed attacks count as magical for the purpose of overcoming resistance to nonmagical attacks.